Image-Based Metrics in Ultrasound for Estimation of Global Speed-of-Sound: Results

 \subsection{Sensitivity to Estimation Window Size}

-To further explore the potential use of image metrics for estimation based on small image regions of interest, we assessed them in subsequently smaller image patches.
-To that end, we halved the original 32\,mm image depth consequently into smaller patches, \ie $\{2, 4, 8, 16, 32\}$ equi-depth layers of each $\{16, 8, 4, 2, 1\}$\,mm, respectively.
+To further explore image metrics for estimations based on small regions of interest, we assessed them in image patches.
+To that end, we subdivided the original 32\,mm image depth iteratively into smaller patches, \ie $\{2, 4, 8, 16, 32\}$ equi-depth layers of each $\{16, 8, 4, 2, 1\}$\,mm, respectively.
 Then, using the image in each such patch, the optimal SoS and the corresponding error is found as described earlier.
-For a more robust evaluation, we employed multiple (herein 4) estimations per patch, including the original 32\,mm full image, by jittering its vertical location (layer depth) in increments of 0.4\,mm.
-This analysis aims to to assess the stability and consistency of the metrics, also with respect to processed image patch size.
-For this, we used the six acquisitions each from the two phantoms, while reporting the image quality metrics on the compounded Dual frame (given its superior performance from the earlier experiment).
-We report the results in \Cref{fig:slicing_full}, separated for each metric and patch (layer) size, with data points indicating the error given a patch and its vertical jittered location.
+For a more robust evaluation, we employed multiple (herein 5) estimations per patch, including the original 32\,mm full image, by jittering its vertical location (layer depth) in increments of 0.1\,mm.
+This analysis aims to assess the stability and consistency of the metrics calculations.
+We conducted this evaluation on the Phantom data separately on the twelve acquisitions (six per phantom).
+For the image quality metrics, Full compounding results are reported given their superior performance from the earlier experiment.
+We report the results in \Cref{fig:slicing_full}, separated for each metric and patch (layer) size, with data points indicating the error given a patch and its vertical jittered location for each of the twelve acquisitions.

-Focus and ST-Ten are again observed as the only potentially viable image quality options, although the image comparison metrics largely outperform the image quality metrics.
+Focus and ST-Ten are again observed as the only potentially viable image quality options, while the image comparison metrics largely outperform the image quality metrics.
 Among comparison metrics, Mutual Information and Correlation perform consistently and with overall high accuracy for all tested layer sizes down to 1\,mm in our experimental setup.
 The performance of the multi-frame statistic metric CV is seen to deteriorate when the layer sizes are below 8\,mm.